An Elephant Whisker

 Velma

 Timid children hide behind their mothers' skirts as the line for the clinic grows.
 Malaria and ringworm seem to be the most common.
 We see hundreds of patients who are grateful we care enough just to listen to their symptoms, let alone provide medicine.
+As I write another prescription and affix the sticker to a donated pill bottle, one pair of eyes stands out.
+This little face looks vaguely

 p1